Comingle/OSSex/slate/index.md

 int OSSex::runPattern(unsigned int pos);
 ```

 `runPattern()` will run a vibration pattern.
 If the argument is a function, it will start the motors vibrating however function directs.
 If the argument is an integer, it will start the pattern located at position `pos` in the pattern queue.
-(See also <a href="/#queuing-patterns">Queuing Patterns</a>.)
+(See also <a href="#queuing-patterns">Queuing Patterns</a>.)

 ## `runShortPattern`